 The Document Review Phase

 The first stage is document review.
-For an investment property purchase in Bakersfield, that means reviewing the rent roll, operating statements, leases, and tax returns for the property.
+For an investment property purchase, that means reviewing the rent roll, operating statements, leases, and tax returns for the property, regardless of which state it's in.
 For an owner-occupied deal using SBA 504 or 7(a), it means reviewing the business's financial statements and personal returns alongside the real estate.

 Common issues at this stage: